Nomad_Soul - Fotolia

 But progress to the new ERP platform has been slow.
 A recent study from third-party support company Rimini Street reported that nearly 80% of SAP licensees plan to continue to run their customised, mature SAP systems to at least, or beyond, SAP’s planned 2025 end of ECC6 mainstream maintenance date.

 Rimini Street reported that about two-thirds of the IT leaders it surveyed said they currently had “no plans to migrate” or were “undecided” about moving to S/4 Hana in the next 18 months.
-The main reasons they gave for not moving to S/4 Hana were a lack of resources, no business justification and a preference to maximise investment in current applications.
+The main reasons they gave for not moving to S/4 Hana were a lack of resources, no business justification and ' in current applications.

 The Rimini Street survey, of 148 professionals in IT finance and procurement professionals (C-suite to management levels), estimated the average cost of moving to S/4 Hana at $34m.